Rob Moody: Career

-He had the knack of recording live cricket matches which were broadcast on television virtually onto video tapes from his young age since the 1980s.
-He first recorded a cricket match to video tape in 1982–83 Australian cricket season which included the Ashes at the age of five.
-He then switched to DVDs from video tapes to record live cricket matches in 1990s.
-He also then proceeded towards converting them to hard disks to suit the technological evolution.
+Moody developed the enthusiasm and the knack of recording live cricket matches which were broadcast on television virtually onto video tapes from his young age since the 1980s.
+Moody had recorded live cricket matches since the 1982–83 Australian cricket season, including the Ashes, at the age of five.
+Switching to DVDs from video tapes in the 1990s, he also converted them to hard disks.

-He has over 300 videotapes, 25000 DVDs and 60 hard drives holding a grand total of whopping 100 Terabytes of footage.
+In the end, 300 videotapes, 25,000 DVDs and 60 hard drives amounted to 100 terabytes of footage.
 He initially started the idea of sharing archived videos on YouTube by uploading some random Sheffield Shield highlights on YouTube on the request of his online friend.

-He created his first YouTube Channel titled robelinda on 7 November 2010 but he later opened a new channel named as robelinda2 due to the difficulties he had to deal with when uploading long videos after a few months of time.
-He started uploading cricket content from 1980s related to Australian cricket in YouTube and also went onto upload cricket videos related to other nations afterwards.
+Moody created his first YouTube channel, robelinda, on 7 November 2006, later opening a new channel called robelinda2, and uploading numerous Australian and international cricket clips.
+Many were from obscure matches not broadcast as television highlights.
+90% of the views on his YouTube channel came from India.
 The video footage which he shared about the century scored by former Australian cricketer Greg Blewett against England in one of the test matches way back in 1998 was the first real breakthrough behind the origin story of his YouTube channel.
-The video he posted about David Saker’s half volley bouncer to Jeff Vaughan in a test match on 10 November 2010 had raked the most number of YouTube views for any YouTube video on his channel.
+The video he posted about David Saker’s half volley bouncer to Michael Vaughan in a test match on 10 November 2010 had raked the most number of YouTube views for any YouTube video on his channel.

-He is also highly known for uploading rare cricket videos from obscure matches which are in fact not even broadcast as highlights in television.
-He revealed that 90 percent of the views on his YouTube channel comes from India.
-He was also approached by renowned cricket archives of famed institutions and also by former as well as current international cricketers through social media platforms.

-His videos at times came under scrutiny over possible copyright strikes and claims but he was cleared of involving in any copyright infringement by ICC and Cricket Australia.